gremerritt/personal-site/_pages/01_about.md

 permalink: /about/
 ---

-I am currently a graduate student at Boston University, where I'm working on completing a Master's Degree in Computer Engineering.
+I am currently a Software Engineer at [Insight Squared](https://www.insightsquared.com/)  and also a graduate student at Boston University, where I'm working on completing a Master's Degree in Computer Engineering.
 I love building things with code, and experimenting with new technologies.
 When I'm not doing those things, I'm probably working on bikes or playing board games.

 Some interesting projects that I've worked on include: